Ice cream: England

 The first recorded mention of ice cream in England was in 1671.
-Elias Ashmole described the dishes served at the Feast of St George at Windsor in for Charles II in 1671 and included 'one plate of ice cream'.
+Elias Ashmole described the dishes served at the Feast of St George at Windsor for Charles II in 1671 and included "one plate of ice cream".
 The only table at the banquet with ice cream on it was that of the King.
-The first recipe for ice cream in English was published in Mrs. Mary Eales's Receipts, a book dedicated to confectionary, in London in 1718.
+The first recipe for ice cream in English was published in Mrs. Mary Eales's Receipts, in London in 1718: